helenaferdy/helenaferdy.github.io/_posts/2023-10-01-umbrella-sig-csr.md

   pre-shared-key <password set on umbrella>
 ```

-> Set the address to the closest umbrella DC, check out [this document](https://docs.umbrella.com/umbrella-user-guide/docs/cisco-umbrella-data-centers) for the details
+> * Set the address to the closest umbrella DC, check out [this document](https://docs.umbrella.com/umbrella-user-guide/docs/cisco-umbrella-data-centers) for the details
+> * In IKEv2 (Internet Key Exchange version 2), a keyring is used to store pre-shared keys (PSKs) and associate them with specific remote peers for authentication during the VPN (Virtual Private Network) negotiation process.

 <br>